 Mammoth Hot Springs

 Yellowstone in 3 days – An itinerary for Yellowstone National Park

 Day 1 -East Entrance of Yellowstone and Upper Loop

 After the obligatory pictures by the Yellowstone National Park signs we were on the look out for animals.
 About half an hour in we saw a field full of bison by the side of the road and a bald eagle.
-Check out this one day loop itinerary for Yellowstone.

 We also saw an Elk by the side of the road.
 In Yellowstone all of the traffic jams are due to animals.
 You can have a bison jam, a bear jam, basically any kind of animal by the side of the road will cause a traffic jam.